dirwin1/smash_log/README.txt

 This app will connect to a spreadsheet and track 1v1 records for Smash Ultimate.
 The app is going to be developed over the next 2 assignments, where the first does basic csv file functioning and the second will connect to a google sheets file.
+After countless hours of research, google sheets connectivity remains a mystery.